 “Like war-raptors, only taller.
 Maybe sixty feet high at the most.”

 “Yes,” Kora agreed.
 “They would look like insects next to an Elder Wyrm.”

 “Cool,” Peter muttered.
 “Man, I’d love to visit Elithia.”

 “Guys!” he shouted.
-“They’ve got a girl in here!
+“There’s a kid in here!
 We gotta—”

-Kora shoved Peter with both hands, sending him stumbling back into the plastic push-cart.
-He hit the edge and spun into the wall, disconnectedly noting that warm liquid had sprouted from his nose and ears.
+Kora shoved Peter with both hands, sending him stumbling back into the pushcart.
+As he bounced off its edge and spun into a wall, warmth poured from his nose and ears.
 Blood, he realized as it trickled into his mouth.

 [TLDR.]
 Kora hissed.

 Imaginal ordnance leapt from her arm, exploding the roach into a mess of fragments.
 An anguished howl erupted from its mind, causing fresh blood to pour from Peter’s ears, and new streams to emerge from Kora and Eun’s.
 Amazingly enough, the glass remained pristine and untouched; the chaos was limited to the psychic realm.